KARTHICKT24/EX-NO-2-/README.md

 ## EX.
 NO:2 IMPLEMENTATION OF PLAYFAIR CIPHER

+## NAME : KARTHICK KISHORE T
+## REG NO : 212223220042
+## DATE : 20-03-2025

 ## AIM:

-To write a C program to implement the Playfair Substitution technique.
+To write a Python program to implement the Playfair Substitution technique.

 ## DESCRIPTION: